 2. The authorized research permit serves as a gate pass for the duration of the calendar year.
 All field staff must be listed on the permit with contact information.

 3. The availability of park housing is extremely limited.
+The Research Dorm at Lake is currently CLOSED.
 Because housing is limited, researchers who are working on park-funded research will be given first priority when booking space for themselves or their technicians.
 Those who are working on projects that address issues of high concern to park management will be given second priority.
-Your request for trailer or dorm space should be made six months in advance.
+Any requests for trailer or dorm space should be made at least six months in advance.
+Other lodging is available in the park commercially and in nearby communities.

 4. If you plan to use the campgrounds, remember that the regular time limits and fees apply to researchers.
 In general, you may stay in